Wednesday, December 24, 2025

 Name - #99, 9.8 out of 12 mugs

 There are numerous sodas available with the name Wild Bill’s.
 This particular one is produced by Northwoods Soda and Syrup Company.
 In 1988, Bill Fosdick, the founder of Northwoods Soda and Syrup Company, relocated his family to Grand Traverse, Michigan.
-His objective was to establish his own soft drink company and enhance the quality of life for his four children.
+His objective was to establish his own soft drink company and improve the quality of life of his four children.
 Within the first year, Bill had successfully secured two distributors, a local restaurant chain, and approximately twenty individual customers.
-Bill’s wife, Maureen, and their children have all been integral members of the family business since its inception.
+Bill’s wife, Maureen, and their children have been integral to the family business since its inception.
 As children, their favorite job was “taste testing,” which played a pivotal role in shaping the flavors that Bill uses today.
 After graduating from college with a business degree, Bill’s son, David, joined the business as his father’s partner, helping expand it.

 Ingredients: